 We'll be starting our 18th year.

-Um, no, wait a minute, it'd be a 17th, 17th anniversary, starting the 18th year, 17th anniversary on um August 1st.
+It'd be a 17th, 17th anniversary, starting the 18th year, 17th anniversary on August 1st.

-Here's the telephone number if you want to be on the program 800-282-2882, the email address, rush at eIBNet.com.
+If you want to be on the program, 800-282-2882, the email address, rush at EIBNet.com.

-We want to start a club gitmo photo gallery of you, but not in the house, not with the kids, not in the backyard, not at the lake.
+We want to start a Club Gitmo photo gallery of you, but not in the house, not with the kids, not in the backyard, not at the lake.

 We want you out there amongst your fellow citizens.

-Well, ideally we would look for some of the most confused, perplexed faces on people in the camera shot looking at you and your t-shirt.
+Ideally, we would look for some of the most confused, perplexed faces on people in the camera shot looking at you and your t-shirt.

-Uh we've got a special email address for you to send in your photos once they're taken.
+We've got a special email address for you to send in your photos once they're taken.

-And uh we'll publish the best of them, and we're gonna start this afternoon at Rush Limbaugh.com.
+And we'll publish the best of them.

-The address to send the photos is uh Club Gitmo at Rush Limbaugh.com.
+The address to send the photos is ClubGitmo at rushlimbaugh.com.

 As I mentioned to you at the beginning of last hour, this is just a hoot, folks.

-They the the left out there has heard about this, and they're beside themselves.
+The left out there has heard about this, and they're beside themselves.

 They're outraged.

-They can't believe anybody would be this low and scummy to make fun of torture uh in the United States.
+They can't believe anybody would be this low and scummy to make fun of torture in the United States.

-It's just it's hilarious to read these people.
+It's just, it's hilarious to read these people.

-Um and it is all getting under their skin.
+And it is all getting under their skin.

-It's a story by David Hill, and David Hill is director of Hill Research Consultants, a Texas-based firm that has polled for Republican candidates and causes since 1988.
+And David Hill is director of Hill Research Consultants, a Texas-based firm that has polled for Republican candidates and causes since 1988.

-Because media organizations cannot openly campaign for a particular nominee or type of nominee.
+Because media organizations cannot openly campaign for a particular nominee or type of nominee, they will hide behind biased or leading polls to advance their agendas.

 Amen.